|Wunderteam of Austria|

 GK: Rudolph Hiden

-He was regarded one of the greatest keeper in the pre-War war.
+Rudolph Hiden was regarded one of the greatest keepers in the pre-War Europe.
 He was the keeper for the Wunderteam in the 1930's that charmed the football fans in Europe.
-He played for Wiener AC and later, moved to Racing Club Paris in 1933.
+He played for Wiener AC in Austria between 1927 and 1933, and later, moved to Racing Club Paris in 1933.
 He played 20 times for Austria and 1 time for France.
+He served in the French military during the War.

-He played in the 1978 and 1982 WC Finals.
-He was capped 84 times.
+Friedrich Koncillia played in the 1978 and 1982 WC Finals.
+He was capped 84 times between 1970 and 1985.
 He spent his most successful club years with FC Wacker Innsbruck and Austria Wien.
+He played aboard in Belgium, but failed to settle down.
+He enjoyed his longest and most successful spell at FC Wacker Innsbruck, staying there for eight years.

 GK: Walter Zeman